thakurinbox/thakurinbox/README.md

 # Naresh Thakur -- @thakurinbox

-- :house: I am currently living in Chandigarh City, India :india:
+:house: I am currently living in Chandigarh City, India :india:<br />
-- :desktop_computer: I love to write code to solve real life problems, currently working with JavaScript and Python
+:desktop_computer: I love to write code to solve real life problems, currently working with JavaScript and Python
 <!--
 - 🌱 I have
 - 👯 I’m looking to collaborate on ...